Grand Duke Andrei Vladimirovich of Russia

-Grand Duke Andrei Vladimirovich of Russia (Андре́й Влади́мирович; – 30 October 1956) was the youngest son of Grand Duke Vladimir Alexandrovich of Russia, and thus a grandson of Emperor Alexander II and a first cousin of Nicholas II, the last Russian emperor.
+Grand Duke Andrei Vladimirovich of Russia (Андре́й Влади́мирович; – 30 October 1956) was the youngest son of Grand Duke Vladimir Alexandrovich of Russia, and thus a grandson of Emperor Alexander II and the first cousin of Nicholas II, the last Russian emperor.

 In 1900, he began an affair with the famous ballerina Mathilde Kschessinska, becoming the third grand duke to fall for her.

 Grand Duke Andrei followed a military career and graduated from the Alexandrovskaya Military Law academy in Saint Petersburg in 1905.
 He occupied different military positions during the reign (1894-1917) of Emperor Nicholas II, but with no particular distinction.
 He became a senator in 1911 and was appointed to the rank of Major General in the Imperial Russian Army in 1915.
 He took part in World War I, but was away from real combat, spending most of the conflict at Russia's General Staff headquarters or in idle time in ceremonial positions in Saint Petersburg.

 In February 1917, shortly before the fall of the Russian monarchy, Grand Duke Andrei left Saint Petersburg to join his mother in Kislovodsk in the northern Caucasus.
 He remained in the Caucasus for the next three years.
-After the October Revolution of November 1917 he was briefly arrested along with his brother, Grand Duke Boris, but they escaped.
+After the October Revolution of November 1917, he was briefly arrested along with his brother, Grand Duke Boris, but they escaped.
 He departed revolutionary Russia in March 1920, being the last grand duke to leave for exile.
 In 1921, he married his longtime mistress, Mathilde Kschessinska (1872-1971), and recognized her son Vladimir (or "Vova") as his own.
 The couple lived in the South of France until 1929, when they moved permanently to Paris, where Kschessinska opened a ballet school.
 After World War II, Grand Duke Andrei lived in reduced circumstances.
-At his death at age 77 he was the last surviving Russian grand duke born in Imperial Russia.
+At his death at age 77, he was the last surviving Russian grand duke born in Imperial Russia.